AstrolabDAO/docs/safu/insurance.md

 ---

-This mechanism protects the $ASL value and the staker's holdings by avoiding to auction tokens on the market like Aave does.
+This mechanism protects the $ASL value and the staker's holdings by avoiding auctionning tokens on the market like Aave does.
 Because the affected crate will now get a new income stream, its APR will increase, making it more attractive to new users.
-Compensation isn't done immediately, however it's scalable by ensuring crates can be made whole.
+Compensation isn't done immediately, it is however scalable by ensuring crates can be made whole.

 Events covered are the following:
-- Oracle malfunctionning
+- Oracle malfunctioning
 - Bad debt on one the Crate's strategies
-- Bug, or malfunction of the Crate or of one the Crate's strategies
+- Bug, or malfunction of the Crate or one of the Crate's strategies
 - Theft of funds locked in the contract

 Parameters used to compute the compensation schedule and the events covered are defined by governance, to keep the balance between staking incentives and protocol de-risking.